xMattC/Web-Scraping-Projects/README.md

 2. **Update the Scraper**: Once you've identified any changes, update the scraping logic in the script (e.g., change the CSS selectors, update the parsing logic).

 3. **Test the Script**: After making updates, thoroughly test the script to ensure it works as expected.
 Verify that all necessary data is extracted and that the program doesn't break with new changes.

-### Legal Disclaimer
-Scraping websites can potentially violate their Terms of Service.
-Always ensure that you are complying with the rules and guidelines set by the website you are scraping.
-Here are some general guidelines:

-✅ Allowed: Public data, API endpoints with permission.

-❌ Not Allowed: Personal data, login-protected content.

-Before running any scraper, always review the website’s robots.txt file to check which pages or resources are allowed to be scraped.
-Make sure to respect the site's policies to avoid any legal issues.